mblue9/hpc-intro/_episodes/13-modules.md

 ## Loading and unloading software

 To load a software module, use `module load`.
-In this example we will use Python 3.
+In this example we will use fastqc

-Initially, Python 3 is not loaded.
+Initially, fastqc is not loaded.
 We can test this by using the `which` command.
 `which` looks for programs the same way that Bash does, so we can use it to tell us where a particular piece of software is stored.

 ```
-{{ site.host_prompt }} which python3
+{{ site.host_prompt }} which fastqc
 ```
 {: .bash}
 ```